Fifth time’s the charm. At least that seems to be the case with Intel’s fifth round of processors based on the 14nm manufacturing process.

 There still a ton of news to come.
 Per our usual advice, we encourage you return to this page periodically for in-depth coverage of the latest Intel Coffee Lake reveals.

-Joe Osborne has also contributed to this report
+Bill Thomas and Joe Osborne have also contributed to this report